carlin-q-scott/browser-media-keys/README.md

 This feature has been tested on Ubuntu 15.04 with Firefox 40.0a2.

 Some desktop environments (Xfce, Openbox) uses DBus too, but they [can't work with media keys properly](https://bugzilla.xfce.org/show_bug.cgi?id=8588).
 As a workaround, you can use [mediakeys-daemon script](https://github.com/nandhp/mediakeys-daemon/blob/master/src/mkd.py) to make needed DBus service:```./mkd.py -d```.

-If you don't have media keys and want to use hotkeys, you can use any keybinding app your DE have to run [mediakeys-daemon script](https://github.com/nandhp/mediakeys-daemon/blob/master/src/mkd.py):
+Additionally you must use any keybinding app your DE have to run [mediakeys-daemon script](https://github.com/nandhp/mediakeys-daemon/blob/master/src/mkd.py) on media key press:
 ```
   -p, --play      send play event to all listeners
   -a, --pause     send pause event to all listeners